semrush/intergalactic/website/docs/components/skeleton/skeleton.md

 ### Summary

 - Avoid showing trends, additional information, and links during initial loading.
-- Keep `Info` icons active during the initial loading.
+- Keep `Info` icons active during initial loading.
-- Replace icons inside the Summary with skeleton "bones" of the same size.
+- Replace icons inside the Summary with Skeleton "bones" of the same size.
-- Replace the values with skeleton "bones" matching the size of the value's line-height.
+- Replace the values with Skeleton "bones" matching the size of the value's line-height.

 ![skeleton-summary](static/summary.png)

 ### Pills

 Pills should never be disabled.
-They should always remain active, even during the initial loading, to allow users to navigate to their desired tabs.
+They should always remain active, even during the initial loading, to let users navigate to their desired tabs.

-**Pills with a number**
+**Pills with counters**

 During the initial loading of the page, the counters in the pills can be displayed as skeletons.
 For more information about page loading, refer to [Web-performance](/patterns/web-performance/).

 ![skeleton-pills](static/pills.png)

-**Big Pills**
+**Big pills**

 Skeletonize big pills similarly to the Summary.